https://hgic.clemson.edu/

 Disease Pressure & Time of Day

-By irrigating during the evening a new factor to the disease equation is introduced – moisture already exists on the leaves from dew, but now there is moisture on the plant that is closer to the soil surface.
+By irrigating during the evening, a new factor to the disease equation is introduced – moisture already exists on the leaves from dew, but now there is moisture on the plant closer to the soil surface.
 Let’s look at a turfgrass lawn, for example.
-Water may be present on the leaves from dew, but irrigating in the evening will increase the moisture below the blades in the thatch layer by (a) water applied from the irrigation system, and (b) by “knocking” the dew off the leaves.
+Water may be present on the leaves from dew, but irrigating in the evening will increase the moisture below the blades in the thatch layer by (a) water applied from the irrigation system and (b) by “knocking” the dew off the leaves.
 This “traps” the moisture and creates a humid microclimate around the thatch and blades, providing an optimum environment for diseases.

-As with any new practice, try this irrigation timing for your own landscape and monitor the plants for several weeks.
-If you do notice an increase in disease pressure, try beginning irrigation in the morning after the dew has dried from the plant leaves (probably around 10:00 a.m. or slightly later).
+As with any new practice, try this irrigation timing for your landscape and monitor the plants for several weeks.
+If you notice an increase in disease pressure, try beginning irrigation in the morning after the dew has dried from the plant leaves (probably around 10:00 a.m. or slightly later).

 Municipal Water & Early Irrigation

 One final caution – if you use city or county water for irrigation, set your irrigation program to finish irrigating before 5:00 a.m.
 Local municipalities try to keep reservoirs filled for the “morning rush” of showers and baths in the community.
-If a number of residents have irrigation systems running during this time, the reservoirs will be depleted quickly and the water pressure for the community will be much lower than normal that morning.
+If a number of residents have irrigation systems running during this time, the reservoirs will be depleted quickly, and the water pressure for the community will be much lower than normal that morning.
 Be a good neighbor.

 Originally published 05/08